SEKOIA-IO/documentation/docs/xdr/FAQ.md

 # Events

-## How events are attached to an alert and latency ?
+## What happens when you add events to an alert?
-2 mecanisms executed in parallel : alert generation and events externalisation attaching to an alert in the interface.
+When you attach events to an alert, there are two mechanisms that are executed in parallel: alert generation and events externalisation.
 Some latency might happen between alert generation and attaching events to an alert.

 ## Event search request on IP range
-It is possible with example of IP starting with 145 to search by range such as    source.ip:[145.0.0.0 TO 145.255.255.255]
+You can easily request an event search on IP range.
+For instance, with an IP address starting with 145, you can search by range as follow: `source.ip:[145.0.0.0 TO 145.255.255.255]`.

 ## timestamp, event.created, event.start, event.end meaning

-**timestamp** and **event.created** are the same (reception of logs and beginning of processing in SEKOIA.IO)
+**timestamp** and **event.created** are the same (reception of logs and beginning of processing in SEKOIA.IO).

 **event.created** is parsed and can be selected.
 The timezone is defined with UTC.

 **event.start**   contains the date when the event started or when the activity was first observed.

 **event.end**   contains the date when the event ended or when the activity was last observed.

-**event.start** & **event.end** are activity and monitoring of the event (Pre-SEKOIA.IO if not produce by SEKOIA.IO)
+**event.start** & **event.end** are activity and monitoring of the event (Pre-SEKOIA.IO if not producedd by SEKOIA.IO)

 `event.start` <= `event.end` <= `event.created`